BaeMinCheon/let-us-go-abroad/source/_posts/2021/conversion-from-bp-only-project-into-bp-cpp-project.md

 {% asset_img 06.png %}

 There are many folders for each template, and now we found.
-The `TP_Blank` and `TP_BlankBP.
+The `TP_Blank` and `TP_BlankBP`.
 The templates contain a uproject file, which is used for making new uproject file while creating new project using template.

 {% asset_img 07.png %}